apoulain22/TutorialDoc/docs/source/methods.rst

 * :func:`bc_wall_blow_profile_2d`: Adiabatic viscous wall BC with non-zero velocity in y-direction (equal to the wall-normal direction only if the wall is horizontal).
 Dirichlet BC for velocities :math:`u = 0`, :math:`v = velprof`, Neumann BC for pressure with the assumption :math:`\frac{dp}{dn} = 0`.
 Prescribed wall velocity profile in y-direction with variable *velprof*.
 Input variables are (*w, velprof, loc, gam, rgaz, interf, gh, im, jm*).

-Inputs for the linearised boundary conditions are different: :ref:`linearisedbcinput`
+Inputs for the linearised boundary conditions are different: :ref:`linearisedbcinput`.

 Linearised operators - Jacobian